pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 - `STORE-URL` is the URL where the Store deployment is accessible.
 - `CA-SECRET-NAME` is the name of the secret that contains the ca.crt to connect to the Store Deployment.
 Default is `app-tls-cert`.
-- `AUTH-SECRET-NAME` is the name of the secret that contains the auth token to authenticate to the Store Deployment.
+- `AUTH-SECRET-NAME` is the name of the secret that contains the authentication token to authenticate to the Store Deployment.

 If the Grype/Snyk Scanner Integration is not installed in the same dev-namespace Prisma Scanner is installed: